USC Fertility helps couples with recurrent pregnancy loss

 - In other cases, small fragments of a chromosome may experience insertions, deletions or duplications of genetic material in distinct regions.

 In most cases, genetic RPLs can be divided into two categories: issues that are inherited from one or both parents, and issues that occur spontaneously in a newly formed embryo.

 But spontaneous incidents of aneuploidy can occur even in cases in which both parents appear to be chromosomally normal.
 According to the American Society for Reproductive Medicine, “chromosome abnormalities occur for no known reason in up to 60% of first-trimester miscarriages.”
-This is the point at which PGS can help.
+This is the point at which PGT-A can help.
 The IVF lab technique decreases the likelihood of transferring chromosomally abnormal, or aneuploid, embryos.

 In either case, though many factors remain unclear, a fertility specialist can offer vital support to couples that are experiencing recurrent pregnancy loss.
 At our Los Angeles fertility center, our experts help couples find answers and evaluate their options for PGT-A or PGT-M. For more information, contact our caring and compassionate team to arrange a consultation.